theupdateframework/taps/candidate-wireline-format.md

 Alternatively, a POUF author could create a new POUF that includes the breaking changes.
 All of these decisions about breaking changes to POUFs are left to the POUF author to allow for flexibility.

-Not all TUF implementations will use the same wireline format.
+Not all TUF implementations will use the same wireline format, so there will be multiple POUFs for TUF.
-Each different wireline format used by a TUF implementation can be represented by a POUF.
 While a given POUF will allow all implementations that adopt it to work together, POUFs may or may not be able to interoperate with each other.
 For example, implementers a and b may implement POUF p1.
 This means that a and b will be able to interoperate, but they will not necessarily be able to interoperate with implementers of POUF p2.